Pebbles (radio personality): Career

 She started her radio career in 1988 in Boston at WILD 1090, a station with a predominantly African-American audience, first as a midday on-air personality, before becoming part of the station's morning show.

 In 1995, Pebbles left WILD for JAM'N 94.5 (WJMN), a Boston hip-hop FM radio station, to co-host the "Baltazar & Pebbles Morning Show."
 While Baltazar left the morning show in 2001, Pebbles remained at WJMN and was paired with Ramiro Torres to form the "Ramiro & Pebbles Morning Show."
 She interviews celebrities and reports on traffic, news, and entertainment gossip, with segments including Entertainment Update, Fast Facts, and The Ladies Room.
 She is known for her "big-sister" aura at a station where 18 to 34-year-old women are the largest audience.
 Her Ladies Room segment includes advice for women on relationships, styles, and careers.

 In January 2011, WJMN was ranked fourth in the Boston area, with 1,063,800 listeners, according to Arbitron.

 Pebbles also runs her own communications company providing vocals for commercials, web presentations, audio books and phone systems.
 She writes an online blog called "The Pebbles Perspective".

 In an interview with the Boston Globe in 2006, Pebbles said that while interviewing celebrities is definite perk of her job, "I like when we get to talk to audience members and people call in the show.
 That's the fun part for me."

 December 6, 2012 marked Pebbles' last day at Jam'n 94.5 after being released from her contract from Clear Channel.
 She joined Greater Media's Hot 96.9 and became the new morning drive host, debuting on January 8, 2013.
 On March 1, Greater Media announced that she would be reunited with Baltazar on the morning show beginning March 4.
 They remained an on-air team until August 19, 2014, when Baltazar was abruptly replaced by Jermaine Wiggins.

+In May 2026, Pebbles stepped down from the Hot 96.9 morning show in order to focus on her "Positively Pebbles" podcast and weekly newsletter.